-A full list of this year’s best Valentine’s Day supermarket dine in deals
+A full list of this year’s best Valentine’s Day supermarket dine-in deals

 Want to give busy restaurants and overpriced menus a miss this year?
 The good news is that it’s never been easier to enjoy a slap-up meal from the comfort of your own home.

-Supermarkets have been getting in on the V-Day action for years now, serving up full-course dinners for knockdown prices so you can create a dining experience to remember, with everything from top-quality steak to Belgian chocolate profiteroles on offer.
+Supermarkets have been getting in on the V-Day action for years now, serving up full-course dinners for low prices so you can create a dining experience to remember, with everything from top-quality steak to Belgian chocolate profiteroles on offer.

 Most meal deals are designed for two people to share and include some kind of multi-course combo – think a shareable starter, fancy main, dessert and even a bottle of fizz chucked in for good measure.